openvinotoolkit/openvino/docs/notebooks/pixtral-with-output.rst

     [ WARNING ] Unexpectedly found already patched module language_model.model.layers.39.mlp.up_proj while applying ModuleExtension during PyTorch model conversion.
 Result of the conversion maybe broken.
 Depending on the exact issue it may lead to broken original model.
     [ WARNING ] Unexpectedly found already patched module language_model.model.layers.39.mlp.down_proj while applying ModuleExtension during PyTorch model conversion.
 Result of the conversion maybe broken.
 Depending on the exact issue it may lead to broken original model.
     [ WARNING ] Unexpectedly found already patched module language_model.lm_head while applying ModuleExtension during PyTorch model conversion.
 Result of the conversion maybe broken.
 Depending on the exact issue it may lead to broken original model.
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/810/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/pixtral/modeling_pixtral.py:492: TracerWarning: Iterating over a tensor might cause the trace to be incorrect.
-Passing a tensor of different shape won't change the number of iterations executed (and might lead to errors or silently give incorrect results). patch_embeds_list = [self.patch_conv(img.unsqueeze(0).to(self.dtype)) for img in pixel_values] /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/810/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/nncf/torch/dynamic_graph/wrappers.py:86: TracerWarning: torch.tensor results are registered as constants in the trace.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/823/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/pixtral/modeling_pixtral.py:492: TracerWarning: Iterating over a tensor might cause the trace to be incorrect.
+Passing a tensor of different shape won't change the number of iterations executed (and might lead to errors or silently give incorrect results). patch_embeds_list = [self.patch_conv(img.unsqueeze(0).to(self.dtype)) for img in pixel_values] /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/823/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/nncf/torch/dynamic_graph/wrappers.py:86: TracerWarning: torch.tensor results are registered as constants in the trace.
 You can safely ignore this warning if you use this function to create tensors out of constant variables that would be the same every time you call this function.
 In any other case, this might cause the trace to be incorrect. op1 = operator(\*args, \*\*kwargs)
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/810/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/pixtral/modeling_pixtral.py:448: TracerWarning: Iterating over a tensor might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/823/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/pixtral/modeling_pixtral.py:448: TracerWarning: Iterating over a tensor might cause the trace to be incorrect.
 Passing a tensor of different shape won't change the number of iterations executed (and might lead to errors or silently give incorrect results). for start, end in zip(block_start_idx, block_end_idx):
     [ WARNING ] Unexpectedly found already patched module  while applying ModuleExtension during PyTorch model conversion.
 Result of the conversion maybe broken.
 Depending on the exact issue it may lead to broken original model.
-    Export model to OpenVINO directly failed with:
-    Config dummy inputs are not a subset of the model inputs: {'input'} vs {'kwargs', 'args'}.
-    Model will be exported to ONNX
     Exporting tokenizers to OpenVINO is not supported for tokenizers version > 0.19 and openvino version <= 2024.4.
 Please downgrade to tokenizers version <= 0.19 to export tokenizers to OpenVINO.
     INFO:nncf:Statistics of the bitwidth distribution:
     ┍━━━━━━━━━━━━━━━━┯━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┯━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┑